 Those represent physics simulations.
 In most cases, they are automatically added to the modifiers stack whenever a Particle System or Physics simulation is enabled.
 Their only role is to define the position in the modifier stack from which is taken the base data for the simulation they represent.
 As such, they typically have no attributes, and are controlled by settings exposed in separate sections of the Properties.

 Each modifier’s interface shares the same basic components, see Fig. Panel layout (Subdivision Surface as an example)..

 At the top is the panel header.
 The icons each represent different settings for the modifier (left to right):

 - Expand (down/right arrow icon)

 Collapse modifier to show only the header and not its options.

-- An icon as a quick visual reference of the modifier’s type.
+An icon as a quick visual reference of the modifier’s type.

 Every modifier has a unique name per object.
 Two modifiers on one object must have unique names, but two modifiers on different objects can have the same name.
-The default name is based off the modifier type.
+The default name is based on the modifier type.